 A number of recordings that feature Marcel Tabuteau are available, but not a single one truly does him justice.
 The recording technology in his day was simply not advanced to the point where it could pick up the distinctive subtleties of his playing.
 His true sound, coloring and nuances proved elusive to the microphones.
 This is verified by all those who heard him in person.*

 Although we only have a glimpse into what was actual, we are thankful there are recordings of Tabuteau.
 He can, of course, be heard in the Philadelphia Orchestra as principal oboist on their earlier recordings.
 Other than that, recordings highlighting Tabuteau fall into four categories: 1) Solo/Soli with Orchestra; 2) Chamber Music; 3) Orchestral Excerpts; and 4) Lessons.
 In addition, there are recordings of Tabuteau conducting ensembles from the Curtis Institute of Music and of chamber groups coached by Tabuteau that can be found in the Curtis archives.
+The Bach cantatas he recorded are listed under Chamber Music.

 Despite valiant efforts to improve sound quality of the original recordings, there is only so much that sound engineers can achieve.
 Fidelity remains a constant and serious problem.
 After much deliberation by the Editorial Board, it was decided to post Tabuteau’s performances for the historical record, knowing full well that the recordings do a severe disservice to his playing.
-Yet, with some imagination, it was felt that listeners would be able comprehend the magnitude of his genius.
+Yet, with some imagination, it was felt that listeners would be able appreciate the magnitude of his genius.